timfayz/elementcss/docs/3_usage.md

 // Defaults Module
 // -----------------
-// generate the basic predefined styles.
+// Generate the basic predefined styles.
 For more information see the source code
 $defaults: true;
 @import 'path/to/element/framework/modules/defaults.scss';

 // 4.
 Creating low level classes.
-Low level abstraction means that one class contains only one CSS property.
+Low level abstraction means one class contains only one CSS property.
 // It sounds crazy but it works!
 This is one of the key ELEMENT's concepts.
-Due to
+Due to big amount of low
-// big amount of low level classes we get unprecedented flexibility and uniqueness in building design.
+// level classes we get unprecedented flexibility and uniqueness in building design.

 // Classes
 // ------------------
-// Let's take example with line by line explanation how we can create them easily:
+// Let's take example how we can create them easily with line by line explanation:

-//name of variable should match to real CSS property name it is necessary to improve readability in a future
+//name of variable should match to real CSS property name
+//it is necessary to improve readability in a future
 $color: color //first value "color" defines CSS property on which classes will be based (
   //classes without media query